Shandong

-Shandong has played a major role in Chinese history since the beginning of Chinese civilization along the lower reaches of the Yellow River.
-It has served as a pivotal cultural and religious center for Taoism, Chinese Buddhism and Confucianism.
+Shandong is a coastal province in East China which has played a major role in the development of Chinese civilization and culture as it has served as a pivotal cultural and religious center for Taoism, Chinese Buddhism and Confucianism.
 Shandong's Mount Tai is the most revered mountain of Taoism and a site with one of the longest histories of continuous religious worship in the world.
-The Buddhist temples in the mountains to the south of the provincial capital of Jinan were once among the foremost Buddhist sites in China.
-The city of Qufu is the birthplace of Confucius and was later established as the center of Confucianism.
-Confucianism developed from what was later called the Hundred Schools of Thought from the teachings of the Chinese philosopher Confucius.
+The Buddhist temples in the mountains south of the provincial capital of Jinan were once among the foremost Buddhist sites in China.
+The city of Qufu was the birthplace of Confucius, and later became the center of Confucianism.